J. Robert Oppenheimer: Childhood and education

-J. Robert Oppenheimer was born into a Jewish family in New York City on April 22, 1904, to Ella (née Friedman), a painter, and Julius Seligmann Oppenheimer, a wealthy textile importer.
-Julius was born in Hanau, then part of the Hesse-Nassau province of the Kingdom of Prussia, and came to the United States as a teenager in 1888 with few resources, no money, no baccalaureate studies, and no knowledge of the English language.
+Oppenheimer was born Julius Robert Oppenheimer into a non-observant Jewish family in New York City on April 22, 1904, to Ella (née Friedman), a painter, and Julius Seligmann Oppenheimer, a successful textile importer.
+Robert had a younger brother, Frank, who also became a physicist.
+His father was born in Hanau, when it was still part of the Hesse-Nassau province of the Kingdom of Prussia, and as a teenager made his way to the United States in 1888, without money, higher education, or English.
 He was hired by a textile company and within a decade was an executive there, eventually becoming wealthy.
-Oppenheimer's family were nonobservant Jews.
-In 1912, the family moved to an apartment on the 11th floor of 155 Riverside Drive, near West 88th Street, Manhattan, an area known for luxurious mansions and townhouses.
-Their art collection included works by Pablo Picasso and Édouard Vuillard, and at least three original paintings by Vincent van Gogh.
-Robert had a younger brother, Frank, who also became a physicist, and who later founded the Exploratorium science museum in San Francisco.
+In 1912, the family moved to an apartment on Riverside Drive near West 88th Street, Upper West Side, New York.
+Their art collection included works by Pablo Picasso, Édouard Vuillard, and Vincent van Gogh.

-Oppenheimer was initially educated at Alcuin Preparatory School; in 1911, he entered the Ethical Culture Society School.
-This had been founded by Felix Adler to promote a form of ethical training based on the Ethical Culture movement, whose motto was "Deed before Creed".
-His father had been a member of the Society for many years, serving on its board of trustees from 1907 to 1915.
-Oppenheimer was a versatile scholar, interested in English and French literature, and particularly in mineralogy.
-He completed the third and fourth grades in one year and skipped half of the eighth grade.
-During his final year, he became interested in chemistry.
-He entered Harvard College one year after graduation, at age 18, because he suffered an attack of colitis while prospecting in Joachimstal during a family summer vacation in Europe.
-To help him recover from the illness, his father enlisted the help of his English teacher Herbert Smith, who took him to New Mexico, where Oppenheimer fell in love with horseback riding and the southwestern United States.
+Oppenheimer was initially educated at Alcuin Preparatory School.
+In 1911, he entered the Ethical Culture Society School, founded by Felix Adler to promote training based on the Ethical movement, whose motto was "Deed before Creed".
+Oppenheimer's father had been a member of the Society for many years, serving on its board of trustees.
+Oppenheimer was a versatile student, interested in English and French literature, and particularly mineralogy.
+He completed third and fourth grades in one year and skipped half of eighth grade.
+He took private music lessons by famous French flutist Georges Barrère.
+During his final year of school, Oppenheimer became interested in chemistry.
+He graduated in 1921, but his further education was delayed a year by an attack of colitis contracted while prospecting in Jáchymov during a family vacation in Czechoslovakia.
+He recovered in New Mexico, where he developed a love for horseback riding and the southwestern United States.

-Oppenheimer majored in chemistry, but Harvard required science students to also study history, literature, and philosophy or mathematics.
-He compensated for his late start by taking six courses each term and was admitted to the undergraduate honor society Phi Beta Kappa.
-In his first year, he was admitted to graduate standing in physics on the basis of independent study, which meant he was not required to take the basic classes and could enroll instead in advanced ones.
+Oppenheimer entered Harvard College in 1922 at age 18.
+He majored in chemistry; Harvard also required studies in history, literature, and philosophy or mathematics.
+To compensate for the delay caused by his illness, he took six courses each term instead of the usual four.
+He was admitted to the undergraduate honor society Phi Beta Kappa and was granted graduate standing in physics on the basis of independent study, allowing him to bypass basic courses in favor of advanced ones.
 He was attracted to experimental physics by a course on thermodynamics taught by Percy Bridgman.
-He graduated summa cum laude in three years.
+Oppenheimer graduated from Harvard in 1925 with a Bachelor of Arts, summa cum laude, after only three years of study.